hawkeyesec/scanner-cli/README.md

                   Example of how to write a module and shell out a command [info] Enabled:   Secret Files (files)
                   Scans for known secret files
-[info] Enabled:   Node Check Updates (ncu)
-                  Scans a package.json for out of date packages [info] Enabled:   Node Security Project (nsp)
+[info] Enabled:   Node Security Project (nsp)
                   Scans a package.json for known vulnerabilities from NSP
 ```